 About This Palette

-559 COLOURlovers viewed this page and think l0qii has what it takes.
+590 COLOURlovers viewed this page and think l0qii knows all the tricks.

 This image, taken by the European Space Agency's Faint Object Camera on February 21, 1994, is the clearest view of Pluto we have.
 This distant object is 40 times as far from the Sun as Earth and about 2/3 the size of our Moon.
 Pluto also has a moon, Charon, which is about half the size of planet itself.
 The two share the same orbit essentially making them a double planet.

 - Credit must be given to l0qii.